salilab/saliweb/doc/installation.rst

 * Python.
 The backend of the framework, which takes care of running jobs, is implemented in Python.
 It requires Python 2.6 or 2.7 (it is not tested with Python 3).

-* Perl.
-The frontend, which handles user submission of jobs and the display of results, is implemented in Perl, and uses a number of Perl modules, most notably CGI and DBI.
+* `Flask <http://flask.pocoo.org/>`_.
+The frontend, which handles user submission of jobs and the display of results, is implemented in Python, and uses the Flask microframework.

 * SGE.
 The framework expects to be run on a machine that is a submit host to a Sun GridEngine compute cluster (or a compatible product, such as `OGE <http://www.oracle.com/us/products/tools/oracle-grid-engine-075549.html>`_